 [Editor’s note: “4 Vaping Stocks to Consider Buying Now” was previously published in September 2019.
 It has since been updated to include the most relevant information available.]

 It’s suddenly a very bad time to be in the vaping business.
 The U.S. Food and Drug Administration has been threatening a major crackdown against these products for almost a year now.
-However, the risk has started to feel more real over the past month, as numerous stories are coming out about illnesses and deaths related to vaping.
+However, the risk has started to feel more real, as numerous stories are coming out about illnesses and deaths related to vaping.

 At this time, it’s not clear what portion of this is due to vaping itself and what portion is due to black market vape products that people decide to use.
 Regardless, the media has been quick to label the major players in the space, like Juul, as potential wrong-doers.
 As a result, investors have been dumping any stocks related to vaping.

 This panicky reaction is creating quite the opportunity, however.
 Like in the 1990s when the government levied a huge fine against cigarette companies and overhauled tobacco regulation, we could be at an inflection point today.
 The government is likely to put some stringent rules in place around vaping shortly.
 This seems negative.
 But as anyone who bought tobacco stocks back then knows, more regulations aren’t necessarily a death knell for companies.

 In fact, it can even be a positive for existing companies, as strict rules block new competition.
 In a few years, we may look back at this vaping scare as a huge buying opportunity.
 Here are four vaping stocks to have on your radar right now.

 Turning Point Brands (TPB)